How To Use A Squat Rack

 We slide feet back so that we don’t rock the bar side-to-side in the set up.

-Adjust your foot position on both sides into a squat stance (feet shoulder width, toes slightly turned out).
+You can now adjust your foot position on both sides into a squat stance (feet shoulder width, toes slightly turned out).

-You are now ready to sit back into your squat.
+From this position, you are now ready to sit back into your squat.

 Safety points to consider